 - There are no location, VISA, or work permit requirements

 - You will work remotely and will collaborate with a team of researchers at the Citizen Lab, University of Toronto

 - Applications are open to people from a variety of professional backgrounds and disciplines and can include students and junior to mid-career practitioners.
-While individuals with unique career paths are encouraged to apply, likely candidates have experience as software developers, systems administrators, information security researchers, computer science and engineering students and researchers, social science students and researchers (e.g., political science, sociology, etc), lawyers and law students, community organizers, and others.
+While individuals with unique career paths are encouraged to apply, likely candidates have experience as software developers, systems administrators, information security researchers, computer science and engineering students and researchers, social science students and researchers (e.g., political science, sociology, etc), lawyers and law students, community organizers, journalists, and others.

 The scope of the project is up to you and the program duration you choose.